 Peruvian-American mezzo-soprano Kelly Guerra was most recently noted as a "standout" in the Wall Street Journal, for her performance at the Tanglewood Music Center as Mrs. Doc in Leonard Bernstein's A Quiet Place.
 Spring 2018, Guerra "created a sensation" (BravoCalifornia) singing the role of Cherubino in Le Nozze di Figaro in Santa Barbara.
 Guerra won first place in the Performing Arts Scholarship Foundation competition in 2018 as well.

 This 2019-2020 season, Guerra will be an Opera Santa Barbara Chrisman Studio Artist.
 She will cover the roles of Suzuki (Madama Butterfly), Doña Rosa (Il Postino), and will perform the role of Stephano in Roméo et Juliette during their season.
 Spring 2020, Kelly will premiere Katherine Balch’s Cantata for Orchestra and 3 Voices with the California Symphony.

-Kelly has been featured at the Lucerne Festival and the Bard Music Festival, and has performed with a variety of ensembles including the Albany Symphony, Santa Barbara Symphony, Garden State Philharmonic, The Orchestra Now, Contemporaneous, Opera Parallèle and BluePrint.
+Guerra has been featured at the Lucerne Festival, Tanglewood Music Center, and the Bard Music Festival.
+Guerra has performed with a variety of ensembles including the Albany Symphony, Santa Barbara Symphony, Garden State Philharmonic, The Orchestra Now, Contemporaneous, Opera Parallèle and BluePrint.